gemfire/gemfire-examples/json/README.md

   ~ SPDX-License-Identifier: Apache-2.0
   -->

+# GemFire JSON Example

-The new JSON related APIs allow you to convert a JSON String into a binary form that can be stored in a GemFire region.
+The GemFire JSON-related APIs allow you to convert a JSON String into a binary form called `JsonDocument` that can be stored in a GemFire region.
+`JsonDocument` uses less memory and has better performance than JSON string.

 This example starts a GemFire cluster with one locator and two servers with a replicated region called `example-region`.
-It then uses the JSON related APIs to create a `JsonDocumentFactory` which converts a JSON string into a JsonDocument.
+It then uses the JSON-related APIs to create a `JsonDocumentFactory` which converts a JSON string into a `JsonDocument`.
 The converted JSON strings are stored as region entry values.

 The example uses JSON strings that contain fields of different types.
 For example: